PinkDiamond1/docs-24/docs/api/kurtosis-core.md

 **Args**

-* `serializedStartosisScript`: The Startosis script provided as a string
+* `serializedStarlarkScript`: The Starlark script provided as a string
 * `dryRun`: When set to true, the Kurtosis instructions are not executed.

 **Returns**